Dick Cheney: Early career

 Cheney's political career began in 1969, as an intern for Congressman William A. Steiger during the Richard Nixon Administration.
 He then joined the staff of Donald Rumsfeld, who was then Director of the Office of Economic Opportunity from 1969 to 1970.
 He held several positions in the years that followed: White House Staff Assistant in 1971, Assistant Director of the Cost of Living Council from 1971 to 1973, and Deputy Assistant to the president from 1974 to 1975.
-As deputy assistant, Cheney suggested several options in a memo to Rumsfeld, including use of the US Justice Department, that the Ford administration could use to limit damage from an article, published by The New York Times, in which investigative reporter Seymour Hersh reported that Navy submarines had tapped into Soviet undersea communications as part of a highly classified program, Operation Ivy Bells.
+As deputy assistant, Cheney suggested several options in a memo to Rumsfeld, including use of the U.S. Justice Department, that the Ford administration could use to limit damage from an article, published by The New York Times, in which investigative reporter Seymour Hersh reported that U.S. Navy submarines had tapped into Soviet undersea communications as part of a highly classified program, Operation Ivy Bells.

-White House Chief of Staff
+White House chief of staff

-Cheney was Assistant to the President and White House Deputy Chief of Staff under Gerald Ford from December 1974 to November 1975.
-When Rumsfeld was named Secretary of Defense, Cheney became White House Chief of Staff, succeeding Rumsfeld.
-He later was campaign manager for Ford's 1976 presidential campaign.
+Cheney was Assistant to the President and White House deputy chief of staff under Gerald Ford from December, 1974 to November, 1975.
+When Rumsfeld was named Secretary of Defense, Cheney became White House chief of staff, succeeding Rumsfeld.
+He was campaign manager for Ford's 1976 presidential campaign.